 It has been a long held opinion that the majority of professional riders advocate the use of a fixed-position cleat — reason being that the fixed position allows for a very power-efficient pedal stroke, as no unwanted movement of the leg is allowed.

 But now, even the pros are coming round to the idea that fixed might not be best.
-Phil Cavell of CycleFit, the London-based bike-fit experts, has worked closely with the Trek-Segafredo WorldTour team, fitting riders such as Fabian Cancellara and Jens Voigt.
+Phil Cavell of CycleFit, the London-based bike-fit experts, has worked closely with the Trek-Segafredo WorldTour team, fitting riders such as Fabian Cancellara and Jens Voigt through the years.

 He says: “Most riders, even the pros, need some degree of float at certain points within the pedal stroke.
 Foot flare, tibial or hip variations can all impact on specific needs.
 Often float is required when a rider might be unaware of a need — at 12 o’clock [the top of the pedal stroke], for example.”